Red Okame Spinach

 Inventory, lb : 0

-Red Okame spinach available in the late spring and through the summer months.
+Red Okame spinach is available in the late spring through summer.